tiffany-lina/alu-shell/init_files_variables_and_expansions/README.md

 5-local_variables: Lists all local variables, environment variables, and functions
 6-create_local_variable: Creates a new local variable BEST with value School
 7-create_global_variable: Creates a new global variable BEST with value School
+8-true_knowledge: Prints the result of 128 plus the value stored in TRUEKNOWLEDGE